ddnet/ddnet/CONTRIBUTING.md

 We use [Javadoc style block comments](https://www.doxygen.nl/manual/docblocks.html) and prefix [doxygen commands](https://www.doxygen.nl/manual/commands.html) with `@`, not with `\`.

+## Localization

+We use [Weblate](https://hosted.weblate.org/engage/ddnet/) to translate user-facing strings in the DDNet client.
+Register on Weblate to contribute to the translation project.
+Refer to the [Weblate documentation](https://docs.weblate.org/en/latest/index.html) for an introduction into translating with Weblate.
+To suggest adding translation for another language: [open an issue on GitHub](https://github.com/ddnet/ddnet/issues/new).

+The translation files in the `data/languages` folder should not be changed manually by translators.
+Maintainers will update the translation files for releases based on the translations on Weblate.

 ## Commit messages

 Describe the change your contribution is making for the player/user instead of talking about what you did in a technical sense.
 Your PR messages will ideally be in a format that can directly be used in the [change log](https://ddnet.org/downloads/).